Understanding Recurrent Neural Architectures by Analyzing and Synthesizing Long Distance Dependencies in Benchmark Sequential Datasets: Introduction

 \section{Introduction}

 Recurrent Neural Networks (RNN) laid the foundation of sequential data modeling \cite{Elman1990}.
 However, recurrent neural architectures trained using backpropagation through time (BPTT) suffer from exploding or vanishing gradients \cite{Hochreiter1991,Hochreiter01gradientflow,Yoshua1994}.
 This problem presents a specific challenge in modeling sequential datasets which exhibit long distance dependencies (LDDs).
 LDDs describe an interaction between two (or more) elements in a sequence that are separated by an arbitrary number of positions.
 LDDs are related to the rate of decay of statistical dependence of two points with increasing time interval or spatial distance between them.
+This dependence can be computed using information theoretic measure i.e. \emph{Mutual Information} \cite{Cover1991,Paninski2003,Bouma2009,Lin2017}.
 For example, in English there is a requirement for subjects and verbs to agree, compare: ``\emph{The \textbf{dog} in that house \textbf{is} aggressive}" with ``\emph{The \textbf{dogs} in that house \textbf{are} aggressive}".
-This dependence can be computed using information theoretic measure i.e. \emph{Mutual Information} \cite{Cover1991,Paninski2003,Bouma2009,Lin2017}.

-One of the early attempts at addressing this issue was by \citet{ElHihi1995} who proposed a Hierarchical Recurrent Neural Network which introduced several levels of state variables, working at different time scales.
+One of the early attempts at addressing this issue was by \cite{ElHihi1995} who proposed a hierarchical recurrent neural network which introduced several levels of state variables, working at different time scales.
 Various other architectures were developed based on these principles \cite{chang2017dilated,campos2018skip}.
-LSTM introduced by \citet{hochreiter1997lstm} attempted to bridge minimal time lags in excess of 1000 discrete time steps by enforcing \emph{constant} error flow through \emph{constant error carousels} within special units.
-More recently, attention and memory augmented networks have delivered good performance in modeling LDDs \cite{Merity2016,Graves2014,Salton2017}.
-The issue of vanishing gradients can also be alleviated by maintaining spectral norm of weight matrix close to unity, thus enforcing orthogonality \cite{voronstov2017}.
+Another well-known approach to addressing this challenges is the Long Short-Term Memory (LSTM) introduced by \cite{hochreiter1997lstm}.
+The LSTM architecture models LDDs by enforcing constant error flow through \emph{constant error carousels} within special units.
+More recently, attention and memory augmented networks has shown to deliver good performance in modeling LDDs \cite{Merity2016,Graves2014,Salton2017}, and transformers use self-attention to model LDDs \cite{vaswani_2017,Dai2019}.